-The City's vacancy rate has moved down from last year.
-Direct commercial office vacancy rates in Stamford's CBD and Non-CDB are currently at 26.9% and 27.6% respectively, versus an increase to 23.1% in Fairfield County.
-The increase in direct commercial vacancy rates is a result of UBS vacating their current 720,000 square-foot building and moving into the RBS building across the street, as well as the repositioning of the 620,000 square-foot former Pitney Bowes headquarters.
-The high market costs of commercial real estate in Manhattan and nearby Greenwich, and the overall cost of doing business in metropolitan New York are making relocation of businesses to Stamford more affordable and appealing.
-Despite that, however, the office space vacancy rate in Stamford is currently approximately 26.9% with Class A rents typically averaging \$37 to \$45 per square foot which is a decrease over last year's prices.
+The City's vacancy rate has moved up from last year.
+Direct commercial office vacancy rates in Stamford CBD and Non-CDB are currently are 28.4% and 24.2% respectively, versus 21.8% in Fairfield County.
+The increase in direct commercial vacancy rates is a result of UBS vacating their current 720,000 square-foot building and moving into the RBS building across the street.
+The high market costs of commercial real estate in Manhattan and nearby

+Greenwich, and the overall cost of doing business in metropolitan New York, are making relocation of businesses to Stamford more affordable and appealing.
+Despite that, however, the office space vacancy rate in Stamford is currently approximately 28.4 %, with Class A rents typically averaging \$37 to \$49 per square foot, which is an increase over last year's prices.
 The Stamford industrial vacancy rates are below 7%.